 Personalize your Netatmo Notifications

 There are many helpful default notifications that can be sent to your smartphone and tablet.
 From regional weather alerts (NOAA in the US, METEOALARM in Europe) to freeze, low room temperature, high CO2, rain start, strong wind/storm, and violent storm.

 Additionally, you can define your personal thresholds for custom indoor notifications based on temperature, pressure, CO2, noise level and humidity.
 And you can customize outdoor notifications based on temperature, humidity, wind, and rain.

 Netatmo Website Dashboard

 Netatmo provides you browser access to all your weather data through a website.
 For a demo, you can have a look at Netatmo’s headquarter in Paris.
 Please don’t play with the heating, as you might bring the Netatmo servers down.
 Just kidding, you can find the link in the more information section below.

 In case you are wondering how Netatmo’s installed base looks like, you can have a look at the impressive Netatmo WeatherMap, which will show you the outdoor measurements of all Netatmo Weather Stations, which participate in this worldwide project (link below).

 How to connect the Netatmo Weather Station to other Devices with IFTTT

 Here comes the fun part.
 Up to now, we’ve looked into hardware, software, and some weather charts, but now comes the magic.

 We can, for instance, connect our Weather Station through a smart switch with an Airwasher, to keep the humidity in a room at a healthy level.
-No more dry air, dry skin, and scorched sinuses during winter!
+No more dry air, dry skin, and scorched sinuses during winter.
+Have a look at our post: Healthy Humidity with Venta Airwashers and Alexa, Siri and Google.

 Or we could connect the Weather Station to one of our Philips Hue lights to show us the air quality, just like the LED when we tap the Weather Station.
 Orange, time to vent the room before we feel drowsy and can’t concentrate, or even worse, get a headache due to high CO2.